fisser001/fogbank-scripts/docs/docker.rst

   sudo service docker restart

 Create an overlay network.
 The subnet should not overlap with any existing ones.
+Please note that this network only exists within Docker, so you cannot access it from outside a container or a container not set to be this network.

 .. code:: bash